 - significant weight loss or gain

-- sleeping too much or not being able to sleep
+- sleeping a lot or not being able to sleep

 - slowed thinking or movement